 Adi Shamir came up with the idea of using polynomials to share secrets as follows.
 First, encode the secret you want to share as an integer a0.
 Next, generate m = k-1 other random integers a1 through am and use these as coefficients of a polynomial f of degree m:

 A trusted party generates n random integers values of x and gives each person an x and the corresponding value of f(x).
 Since m+1 points completely determine a mth degree polynomial, if k = m+1 people share their data, they can recover f, and thus recover the secret number a0.
-This can be efficiently, for example, by using Lagrange interpolation.
+This can be done efficiently, for example, by using Lagrange interpolation.
 But with fewer than k data points, the polynomial remains undetermined.

 In practice we’d work over the integer modulo a large prime p.
 While fewer than k data points will not let someone completely determine the polynomial f, it will narrow down the possible coefficients if we’re working over the integers.
 Working modulo a large prime instead reveals less information.